LexiFi/dead_code_analyzer/README.md

  - Exported values never used.
-   (The declaration can be dropped from the interface, and then from the implementation if there is no internal use -- which will be reportef by standard OCaml warnings).
+   (The declaration can be dropped from the interface, and then from the implementation if there is no internal use -- which will be reported by standard OCaml warnings).

  - Optional arguments for which either all call sites or none of them